Emmanuel-K0ech/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 7-create_global_variable: create a new global variable
 8-true_knowldege: adds a number with the value in a variable
 9-divide_and_rule: performs a division of two environment variables
+10-love_exponent_breath: performs and exponetial of two env variables